 But it is a nice motivator from time to time.

 As you maybe can tell, Meddy Teddy is definitely one of my favorite tools to use in my kid’s yoga classes.
-Get yours today for 15% off with my special discount using this link!
+Get yours today!

 His two books are excellent companion purchases as well, here they are on Amazon:

 Other resources I love can be found in these posts here:

 Do you have a Meddy Teddy?
 How do you use him in your classes or with your kids at home?